 LASIK Rapid City – Serving patients seeking LASIK surgery in Rapid City and the surrounding area

-Stephen Khachikian, MD, is a fellowship-trained, board-certified ophthalmologist who treats Rapid City LASIK surgery patients.
-Together with his team at Black Hills Regional Eye Institute, Dr. Khachikian offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
-This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian to provide them with visionary eye care treatment.
+Stephen Khachikian, MD, and Michael daSilva, MD, are ophthalmologists who treat Rapid City LASIK surgery patients.
+They work together at Black Hills Regional Eye Institute, which offers the latest technology for LASIK, PRK, KAMRA Inlay and other vision correction procedures.
+This is one of the reasons that physicians and other eye care professionals, including optometrists, families and pediatric patients trust Dr. Khachikian and Dr. daSilva to provide them with visionary eye care treatment.
 The highly experienced team at Black Hills Regional Eye Institute provides full-service ophthalmology care in a warm, friendly environment.
 In fact, they truly believe that “eye care” and “I care” are synonymous.

 Black Hills Regional Eye Institute is a 45,000 square-foot facility that is home to a state-of-the-art ambulatory surgical center.
-Dr. Khachikian offers several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.
+Dr. Khachikian and Dr. daSilva offer several vision correction treatment options, including LASIK, bladeless iLASIK, PRK, KAMRA Inlay and conductive keratoplasty.

-To schedule a personal consultation with Dr. Khachikian and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (866) 388-1803.
+To schedule a personal consultation with Dr. Khachikian or Dr. daSilva and learn more about your vision correction options, please contact Black Hills Regional Eye Institute by calling (866) 388-1803.

 More About Vision Correction at Regional Black Hills Eye Institute